 For students who need a more personalized educational experience to succeed, Longfellow Academy offers a non-traditional approach.
 Students in grades seven through 12 earn credits needed to graduate with self-paced online courses combined with face-to-face interactions with a teacher.

-The David H. Ponitz Career Technology Center represents a partnership between Dayton Pubic Schools and Sinclair Community College to create a world-class high school focused on four career pathways: art and communication, business and information technology, health and education and industry and engineering.
-Students work in labs that simulate real-world, state-of-the-art work environments and hare the opportunity to earn free college credit while in high school and a $3,000 scholarship upon meeting all graduation requirements.
+The David H. Ponitz Career Technology Center represents a partnership between Dayton Public Schools and Sinclair Community College to create a world-class high school focused on four career pathways: art and communication, business and information technology, health and education, and engineering.
+Students work in labs that simulate real-world, state-of-the-art work environments, and have the opportunity to earn free college credit while in high school and a $3,000 scholarship upon meeting all graduation requirements.
+Career Tech programs are available in all DPS high schools.
+View our Career Technical Education Opportunities.

 Dual Language Instruction